Saartje87/web-accessibility/blog/01-reduced-motion/reduced-motion.md

 ## How to use prefers-reduced-motion media query

-Here a tip on how to use `prefers-reduced-motion` media query:

 We start by writing our code without animations, so only the functionality is there.
 Then we add the animations when the user has `no-preference` option enabled.

-For example, we have a selector that applies opacity.
-For users with `no-preference` we want to add an animation that will make the element fade in and out.
+For example, we have a selector that applies opacity when the class `show` is applied.
+For users with `no-preference` we want to add an transition that will make the element fade in and out.
 For users with `reduce` option enabled we don't want to animate the element at all.

 First we write our code without animations: